-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

-But as Nick Miroff reports from Havana, its not clear if they can create jobs fast enough.
+But as Nick Miroff reports from Havana, it's not clear if they can create jobs fast enough.

 NICK MIROFF: DVD pirates were the first to emerge from the shadows of Cuba's underground economy.
 They've set up homemade display racks all over the city, blasting bootlegged CDs at pedestrians like street vendors in any other Latin American capital.

-Elsewhere, Cubans are delivering pizzas or setting up snack bars and restaurants in their homes, even hiring employees.
+MIROFF: Elsewhere, Cubans are delivering pizzas or setting up snack bars and restaurants in their homes, even hiring employees.
 It might not be a recipe for economic growth, but at least it's creating some optimism during an otherwise worrisome time for Cuban workers.

-Ms. DAYAMI SANCHEZ: (Foreign language spoken)
+DAYAMI SANCHEZ: (Foreign language spoken)

 MIROFF: Twenty-six-year-old Dayami Sanchez sat at a small stand outside her Havana apartment building, knitting a cap.
 I'm my own boss.
 I set my own hours, and I manage my own money, she said.
 The stuffed animals, hot pads and other knickknacks on her table were all handmade, but it had taken her a week to crochet a pair of $5 gloves.

 RENE RAMOS: (Foreign language spoken)

 MIROFF: A few blocks away, 70-year-old Rene Ramos was walking up and down the street blowing a whistle to draw attention to his homemade peanut bars.
 Without a whiff of irony, Ramos described himself as a symbol of the Cuban Revolution, saying he had been a lieutenant colonel in the Cuban military and served overseas in Angola.

-Mr. RAMOS: (Foreign language spoken)
+RAMOS: (Foreign language spoken)

-Ricardo Torres is a Cuban economist.
+MIROFF: Ricardo Torres is a Cuban economist.

-For NPR News, I'm Nick Miroff in Havana.
+MIROFF: For NPR News, I'm Nick Miroff in Havana.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.